openSUSE/news-o-o/_posts/2012-05-09-planned-outage-of-some-opensuse-infrastructure-on-2012-05-10-starting-at-000-utc.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2012-05-09 10:09:49+00:00
 layout: post
 link: https://news.opensuse.org/2012/05/09/planned-outage-of-some-opensuse-infrastructure-on-2012-05-10-starting-at-000-utc/
+slug: planned-outage-of-some-opensuse-infrastructure-on-2012-05-10-starting-at-000-utc
-title: "Planned outage of some openSUSE infrastructure on 2012-05-10 starting\
+title: Planned outage of some openSUSE infrastructure on 2012-05-10 starting at 0:00 UTC
-  \ at 0:00 UTC"
+wordpress_id: 13357
 categories:
 - Infrastructure
 ---

 Our Provo data center will take down a few server starting today at 6pm local time (MDT) which is 10th of May, 0:00 UTC.
 The downtime is expected to last for three hours.

 The following openSUSE services might be effected: